Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 # Starting Timer/Tween Functions

 ### doTweenX(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
-It changes the Object's X value with a tween
+It changes the Object's X value with a tween.
 Calling this function will cancel another tween that is using the same tag!

+If the tween is finish it will do a callback to [onTweenCompleted()](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Callback-Templates#ontweencompletedtag:~:text=many%20are%20remaining-,onTweenCompleted(tag),-A%20tween%20you)

 - `tag` - Once the tween is finished, it will do a callback of `onTweenCompleted(tag)`
 - `vars` - The variable you want to do on a tween